zcross13/PAC-MAN-/README.md

-# **PAC-MAN :yellow-circle:**
+# **PAC-MAN :yellow_circle:**

 ## Pac-Man is a maze action video game. :joystick:

-This project is an example that was built following along with a Youtube content creator, name Chris.
-This project help provide detailed explaintion on how to do the following:
+This project is an example that was built following a Youtube content creator, name Chris.
+This project allowed me to further explore the following topics:

 1. Object Oriented Programming